-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Your doctor will look at your skin and moles.
-A skin biopsy of the suspicious area will be done.
-A tissue sample will be examined for cancer cells.
+The doctor will look at the skin and moles.
+A tissue sample of the area will be taken and tested for cancer.

 Treatment will depend on the location and stage of the melanoma.
-Talk to your doctor about the best treatment plan for you.
-Treatment options may include one or more of the following:
+One or more treatments may be used, such as:

-Lymph nodes near the tumor may also be removed for testing or to stop the spread of cancer.
+- Sentinel lymph node biopsy—lymph nodes near the tumor may be removed for testing or to stop the spread of cancer

-To help reduce your chances of melanoma:
+To help lower the risk of melanoma:

-- Avoid spending too much time in the sun
+- Do not spend too much time in the sun

-Protect your skin from the sun:
+Protect skin from the sun:

 - Wear a long-sleeved shirt and long pants, a wide-brim hat, and sunglasses

 - Use sunscreens with an SPF of at least 30